Parametrized higher category theory II: Universal constructions: Introduction

 \begin{rem} Our main interest in \cref{thm:ParametrizedLimitsAndColimitsInSectionCategories} lies in using it in \cite{paramalg} to study $\cT$-(co)limits in a $\cT$-$\infty$-category of $\cO$-algebras for a $\cT$-$\infty$-operad $\cO$.
 Also see \cite[Prop.~7.6]{BACHMANN2021} for a similar type of statement in the context of normed $E_{\infty}$-algebras in motivic homotopy theory. \end{rem}

-In the appendix, we take the opportunity to give the correct definition of an exponentiable fibration of $\infty$-operads and then the construction of \emph{$\cO$-promonoidal Day convolution} with respect to a base $\infty$-operad $\cO^{\otimes}$ (\cref{conthm:DayConvolution}).\footnote{If $\cO^{\otimes}$ is the commutative $\infty$-operad, then it turns out that our earlier definition of symmetric promonoidal given in \cite{BarwickGlasmanShah} was insufficiently general; see \cref{exm:promonoidalFlat}.
-We thank Yonatan Harpaz for alerting us to this issue.} This generalizes Lurie's construction in \cite[\S 2.2.6]{HA}, which supposes that the source $\infty$-operad in question is $\cO$-monoidal.
+In the appendix, we take the opportunity to give the correct\footnote{If $\cO^{\otimes}$ is the commutative $\infty$-operad, then it turns out that our earlier definition of symmetric promonoidal given in \cite{BarwickGlasmanShah} was insufficiently general; see \cref{exm:promonoidalFlat}.
+We thank Yonatan Harpaz for alerting us to this issue.} definition of an exponentiable fibration of $\infty$-operads and then the construction of \emph{$\cO$-promonoidal Day convolution} with respect to a base $\infty$-operad $\cO^{\otimes}$ (\cref{conthm:DayConvolution}).
+This generalizes Lurie's construction in \cite[\S 2.2.6]{HA}, which supposes that the source $\infty$-operad in question is $\cO$-monoidal.
 We saw fit to include this material here because the main lemma behind it (\cref{lem:FlatCategoricalFibrationArrowLemma}) is also used to establish the theory of $\cT$-flat fibrations.